WHAT IS METFORMIN ?

 If you are having an allergic reaction to the medication.
 You will have feeling of difficulty breathing, SOB, wheezing a rash or possibly hives

-You may have very bad stomach pain with repeated episodes of vomiting or diarrhea OR even having unusual muscle pain.
+You may have very bad stomach pain with repeated episodes of vomiting or diarrhea or even having unusual muscle pain.
 This could be a sign of a bad side effect known as Lactic acidosis, when there is too much acid in your blood.

 You might have signs of low blood sugar.
 You will feel weak, shaky and dizzy.
 You might start sweating, feel confused with a rapid heartbeat.